gruntjs/grunt-lib-phantomjs/README.md

 Also, in the case of the grunt-contrib-qunit plugin, it's important to know that the page being loaded into PhantomJS *doesn't* know it will be loaded into PhantomJS, and as such doesn't have any PhantomJS->Grunt code in it.
 That communication code, aka. the ["bridge"](https://github.com/gruntjs/grunt-contrib-qunit/blob/master/phantomjs/bridge.js), is dynamically [injected into the html page](https://github.com/gruntjs/grunt-contrib-qunit/blob/master/tasks/qunit.js#L136).

+### Options

+This lib has a few options that can be added to it:

+* `timeout`: phantomjs' timeout, in milliseconds.
+* `inject`: Javascript to inject into the page.
+* `headers`: an object of headers to add to phantomjs' `page.customHeaders`.

 ## An inline example

 If a Grunt task looked something like this: